Best communication tool for a power struggle

 Eye contact and showing that you are interested is important.
 Do not use this exercise as a time to project all your venom and pain onto your partner.

 After the Talking Stick as the listener, it’s easy to give suggestions and advice.
-This can suggest to your partner that you are trivializing or dismissing the problem, which is not supportive.
+This can suggest to your partner that you are trivialising or dismissing the problem, which is not supportive.

-You must let your partner know that you fully understand and empathize with the dilemma before you suggest anything.
+You must let your partner know that you fully understand and empathise with the dilemma before you suggest anything.
 Showing you understand and have compassion is the most important.

 Women tend to be more sensitive to advice-giving.
 Men are more hardwired to fix or “deal with” the problem.
-If you can realize that it’s not your responsibility, this will help you enormously.
+If you can realise that it’s not your responsibility, this will help you enormously.

 - Take turns discussing the Talking Stick, and what it was like for you?